iman-mzm/RFID-Ownership-Transfer/README.md

-# RFID Ownership Transfer Protocol
+# Evaluating Security Pitfalls of Ultra-Lightweight IoT Authentication
 This repository contains simulations of the protocol, analysis, and attacks performed on the proposed protocol in paper [1].

 ## Project Structure